dsacre/mididings/doc/misc.rst

 not explicitly routed to another port, it will be sent to the second output port, regardless of port names.

-If you named your input and output ports using the `in_ports` and `out_ports` parameters to :func:`config()`, you can also refer to them by their names in all units that accept ports as parameters.
+If you named your input and output ports using the :c:data:`in_ports` and :c:data:`out_ports` parameters to :func:`config()`, you can also refer to them by their names in all units that accept ports as parameters.

 To avoid ambiguities, port names should be unique (with the JACK backend they must be).